 MUSE is a rapid-acting treatment for erectile dysfunction.
 It is a urethral suppository, designed to be applied to the tip of the penis.

 Treated.com offer a safe and reliable private prescription service.
-We work with GMC-registered doctors to help protect the well-being of our customers.
-Find out if MUSE is suitable for you by taking our short online quest
+We work with GMC-registered doctors and ship approved medicines by tracked courier.
+Find out if MUSE is suitable for you by taking our short online questionnaire.

 500 micrograms is the typical starting dose for most men.
 This dose may be continued if it provides sufficient effects.